 After recovering from my sneezing fit, I noted that we had some pork tenderloin and Italian pork sausage.
 I know pork with pork seems like an overkill but you have to trust me on this one, it is just perfectly delicious.
 I just love how you can make everything in one pot and you can get this delicious dish on your table is less than 30 little minutes.

 I started out by quickly pan searing my pork tenderloin in an iron skillet (or you could also do this in a dutch oven or other vessel that allows you to go from stove top to oven) .
-I then caramelised some onions in the same pan and cooked my Italian sausage, added some crushed tomatoes, garlic, herbs and of course more of that beautiful Hungarian paprika all in the same pan.
+I then caramelized some onions in the same pan and cooked my Italian sausage, added some crushed tomatoes, garlic, herbs and of course more of that beautiful Hungarian paprika all in the same pan.
 I popped my rested pork tenderloin back into the iron skillet and threw it in the oven for a few minutes and you are done.
-Just as simple as that and you can have a savoury, aromatic and filling dinner that will make your family very happy.
+Just as simple as that and you can have a savory, aromatic and filling dinner that will make your family very happy.
 I served mine on a bed of pasta for my boys and gluten-free pasta for myself and a nice tossed salad on the side.

 I promise to all my vegan friends that I will have a delicious vegan recipe coming your way soon.
 In the mean time, take a look over here at the cute picture of Buddy while the rest of us read about “PORK”.